ltd08a/Data_Management_with_Postgres/README.md

 # Data Management with Postgres

 ### Project Description
-The purpose of this project was to answer a business question for a dvd rental companythrough various methods in SQL database maniupulation.
+The purpose of this project was to answer a business question for a dvd rental company through various methods in SQL database manipulation.
 This project uses SQL to create a repeatable data export, import, and analysis for various stakeholders.
 A report is also created containing a detailed and summary version.

 ### Environment(s)